RonHachmon/catalog-list/README.md

 ## Overview
-The catalog managment system is a web app designed to handle catalog and visualize the data of your catalog.
+The catalog managment system is a web app designed to handle set of catalog and visualize the data of your catalog's.

 ## 🛠️ Tech Stack